Tuesday, 31 January 2023

 'Magical Boy' was clearly made with such love and care by its author, The Kao.
 This is not only to be judged by the anime style artwork and anime influences, done meticulously and in a tongue-and-cheek fashion.
 Max and the other characters are loved, and are handled with sensitivity; they are nurtured and cherished, not to mention highly interesting, so the readers will come to care for them in equal measure.

 The comic does right what so many other LBGTQ+ stories, particularly trans stories, do not.
-Basically, it is the opposite of stories like 'Galaxy: The Prettiest Star', another LGBTQ "superhero" comic.
+Basically, it is the opposite of stories like 'Galaxy: The Prettiest Star', another LGBTQ+ "superhero" comic.
 There is positivity, and sympathy for the victimised trans lead throughout, with nary any serious meanspiritedness and cruelty which permeates all else.
 The conflict isn't so nasty and toxic as to be triggering.
 Also dissimilar to 'Galaxy', 'Magical Boy''s protagonist really is trans, it isn't an allegory or a metaphor, and they never apologise to their abusers, who don't deserve sympathy, and who are hardly sorry.
-There is no triggering hateful rhetoric, nor hate crimes, that overwhelm everything, happening with no accountability, nor repercussions, whatsoever.
+There is no triggering hateful rhetoric, nor hate crimes, that overwhelm everything, happening with no accountability, nor repercussions for the perpetrators, whatsoever.
 No bigot gets away with it in 'Magical Boy'.
 Any "metaphor" present in it doesn't take over the story and character development, either.

 In other words, what I'd feared I'd get from 'Magical Boy' because of 'Galaxy' didn't manifest.
 It is everything I'd hoped 'Galaxy' would be before reading that.